mori5321/mybook/src/blog/learn_error_handling_from_golang.md

 ### Avoid defining Custom Error as much as possible.
-Custom Error involves delegating error handling upstream.
-Handle errors as close to the process as possible.
+Custom Error involves delegating error handling to upstream.
+Let's handle errors as close to the process as possible.

 ### If your error message is good, you don't need stacktrace.
 Stacktrace shows its value only when error message is not useful.